nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - Priority level (Optional)
 - Remind (Optional)

+Note: The remind keyword, if provided, has to be the **last** keyword entered.

 It implements the following operations:
 - `add n/Lab 3 mod/CS2100 d/24-10-2020 2359` - Adds an assignment with name Lab 3, module code CS2100, due time 2359, and with due date 24-10-2020.
 - `add n/Lab 3 mod/CS2100 d/24-10-2020 2359 p/HIGH` - Adds a high priority assignment with name Lab 3, module code CS2100, due time 2359 and with due date 24-10-2020.